dashapopova/Data-Analysis-Python-II/HWs/FinalProjectGuidelines.md

 8 points -- your work reads as a mini-research paper with internal logic, hypotheses, comments, conclusions

 9, 10 points -- your work reads as a mini-research paper with internal logic, hypotheses, comments, conclusions; the project idea is ambitious and shows enthusiasm for the project

+**Option 2** (for a maximum of 8 points)

+for 6 points -- a handout on one of the topics we haven't covered in class, e.g., BERT, clustering, machine learning, regression, interactive plots

+for additional 2 points -- a corresponding homework